 - Shape into a square, it will be very irregular, transfer to a piece of plastic wrap, cover it completely and refrigerate for 4 hours or up to 4 days.

-- Turn the dough out onto a lightly floured board; dust with a little flour.
+- Turn the dough out onto a lightly floured surface; dust with a little flour.
 Flatten with a rolling pin to make a 16 to 20-inch (40x51cm) square.
 Lightly flour the surface as needed so you can work with the dough, but don't go overboard; add flour only as needed.

 - Repeat the three folds two more times for a total of three times.
 Like puff pastry.
 This should result in a sort-of square.
 Wrap and chill the dough 30 minutes or as long as overnight.